gravitational/teleport/docs/4.1/concepts/users.md

 It is possible to have multiple identity sources configured for a Teleport cluster.
 In this case, an identity source (called a "connector") will have to be passed to `tsh --auth=connector_name login`.

-TODO:
+TODO: Advanced Configuration

 The local users connector can be specified via `tsh --auth=local login`.

 ## User Roles

 Unlike traditional SSH, each Teleport user account is assigned a `role`.
 Having roles allows Teleport to implement role-based access control (RBAC), i.e. assign users to groups (roles) and restrict each role to a subset of actions on a subset of nodes in a cluster.

+TODO: Advanced Topic